corrode/corrode.github.io/content/blog/prototyping/index.md

 In summary, iterating on your data model is the crucial part of any prototyping phase.
 The result of this phase is not the code, but a *deeper understanding of the problem domain itself*.
 You can harvest this knowledge to build a more robust and maintainable solution.

+It turns out you can model a surprisingly large system in just a few lines of code.

 So, never be afraid to play around with types and refactor your code as you go.